chadybo/Chadybo/README.md

   ### ✨ Key Features

-  **Stripe API** - Integrated the Stripe checkout API into the system.
+  **Stripe API** - Integrated the Stripe Checkout API into the system.
 Provides easy and secure checkout functionality for customers.

   **Shippo API** - Integrated the Shippo API to automate shipping label generation when a customer makes a purchase and provide tracking information.